CM4all/passage/doc/index.rst

 followed by a message as the first (and only) parameter.

 There may be positional string parameters, and named headers.
 The last newline character may be omitted.
-Finally, binary data may be appended, separated from the rest with a null byte.
+Finally, a body of binary data may be appended, separated from the rest with a null byte.
 Ancillary data may contain file descriptors.

-The meaning of commands, parameters, headers, binary data and the file descriptors is defined by the Lua configuration script.
+The meaning of commands, parameters, headers, body and the file descriptors is defined by the Lua configuration script.

-**Note** that binary data is not yet implemented.

 Common Commands